What does DPO mean?

 Article 39 of the GDPR lists the key responsibilities of a DPO, which are as follows:

-A DPO is tasked with informing an organization and its employees about the requirements of both the GDPR and other relevant data protection laws.
+A DPO is tasked with informing an organisation and its employees about the requirements of both the GDPR and other relevant data protection laws.
 For instance, the PECR would be another relevant data protection law in the UK.

-• Providing advice on data protection impact assessments(DPIAs)
+- Providing advice on data protection impact assessments(DPIAs)

 Article 39.1. (c) of the GDPR requires that a DPO provides advice in relation to data protection impact assessments upon request in accordance with Article 35 of the GDPR.